tbreuss/mithril-by-examples/examples/manage-state-using-simple-variables.md

 layout: layouts/example.html
 ---

-In Mithril you are free to structure your state data however you'd like, and Mithril takes care of the rest.
+In Mithril.js you are free to structure your state data however you'd like, and Mithril.js takes care of the rest.
-Below is an example of a simple Counter application written with Mithril.
+Below is an example of a simple Counter application written with Mithril.js.

 ## JavaScript